Noxcrew/noxesium/README.md

 # For developers

+Any developers interested in writing code that interacts with Noxesium should have a look at the `api` module which contains various structures useful for setting up a server-side implementation that interacts with Noxesium.
+This modules does not have a dependency on fabric and can thus be used as a dependency in server software.

 ## Player Heads

 Noxesium supports rendering player heads into text through a custom skull component.
 The details of which can be found by looking into the contents